-It follows that $\nu_V^$ is a local minimum whenever it exists.
+It follows that ν_V^ is a local minimum whenever it exists.

-4 Impulsive model
+4 The impulsive model

 Previously, we assumed that vaccination occurred at birth and that a fixed proportion of newborns were vaccinated.
-Are we assuming that the vaccine is administered after birth, or that the vaccine is administered to pregnant women and therefore newborns are born vaccinated?
-I know it doesn't make any difference from a modelling point of view but could be a question asked by a finicky person.
 This is effectively continuous vaccination.
 However, vaccination may occur later and may be administered at regular times (for example, in schools or daycare centres).
-We assume that the effect of the vaccine is to reduce the susceptible population by a fixed proportion.
-Such a model is described by a system of non-autonomous impulsive differential equations [? ? ? ?].
+We assume that the effect of the vaccine is to reduce the susceptible population by a fixed proportion r .
+Such a model is described by a system of non-autonomous impulsive differential equations [6, 7, 8, 25].